 A course designed to introduce techniques for the development of comprehension, vocabulary, rate, diagnosis, motivation, and evaluation used in teaching developmental reading.
 A special focus will be given to multicultural approaches and remedial procedures.
 Students will be required to participate in clinical reading experiences.

 Prerequisite: REA 4345.
+Three semester hours

 READING 4348.
 DIAGNOSIS AND REMEDIATION OF READING DIFFICULTIES.